capitalone/DataProfiler/docs/source/profiler.rst

 * **Any Type No Differences** - A string will report: "unchanged".

-Below is the structured difference report.
+Below is the structured difference report:

 .. code-block:: python